 Consider Asheville, North Carolina

 Foodies looking for a spring break destination that isn’t overrun with celebrity chefs should check out Asheville.
 Over a dozen farmers' markets complement a lively local restaurant scene that will be sure to satisfy your tastebuds.
-A bonus for any fans of craft beer: Asheville is home to over 30 delicious breweries.
+A bonus for any fans of craft beer: Asheville has such a dynamic beer scene that they promote a beercation.

 Looking to work off some of those food and beer calories?
 Asheville has some incredibly scenic hiking trails that take you through mountains, waterfalls, and more.
 Fans of pinball machines should make time for the Asheville Pinball Museum.
 Admission is free if you just want to admire the finely-tuned machines.
 However, if you’d like to get your hands on these mechanical works of art, you can pay an admission fee and play all the pinball your heart desires!
 Pinball not your thing?
 How about a giant flat iron?
 Get a selfie with a giant flat iron statue as many flat iron enthusiasts have been doing since 1997.